raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## AWS STS - Security Token Service

-- Create tokens to grant limited and temporary (up to 1 hour) access to AWS resources
+- **create and provide trusted users with temporary(up to 1 hour) security credentials that can control access to your AWS resources**
 - Most important STS API calls
     - `AssumeRole` ⇒ Role access within- or cross-account
     - `AssumeRoleWithSAML` ⇒ Role access for federated Identities